Julian Knight (murderer): Hoddle Street massacre

-On the evening of Sunday, 9 August 1987, Knight began firing two rifles and a shotgun on Hoddle Street in the Melbourne suburb of Clifton Hill.
+On the evening of Sunday, 9 August 1987—sixteen days after his resignation from the Army—Knight began firing two rifles and a shotgun on Hoddle Street in the Melbourne suburb of Clifton Hill.
 The shootings resulted in the deaths of seven people and serious injury to nineteen others.
 After a police chase lasting more than thirty minutes, Knight was apprehended in nearby Fitzroy North and arrested for the shootings.

-During the trial, it was asserted that Knight had a personality disorder with hysterical features.
-Knight plead guilty to 7 counts of murder and 46 counts of attempted murder, and was sentenced to seven concurrent terms of life imprisonment with a non-parole period of 27 years.
+During the 1988 trial, it was asserted that Knight had a personality disorder with hysterical features.
+Knight pleaded guilty to seven counts of murder and 46 counts of attempted murder, and, in 1989, was sentenced to seven concurrent terms of life imprisonment with a non-parole period of 27 years.
+He was eligible to apply for parole from May 2014.

-The Hoddle Street massacre has been the subject of several books, and two Australian TV documentaries: ABC TV's Hoddle Street (1988) and GTV Channel 9's Hoddle Street (2007).
+The Hoddle Street massacre was the subject of several books, and two Australian TV documentaries: ABC TV's Hoddle Street (1988) and GTV Channel 9's Hoddle Street (2007).

 Prison life

+Knight was incarcerated in the maximum-security Pentridge, Barwon, and Port Phillip prisons, including spending time in the protection section.
+Due to closures in the Victorian prison system, Knight was moved from maximum to the medium-security Loddon Prison in 2025.

-Knight is an inmate in the protection section of the maximum security Port Phillip Prison near Melbourne.
-He has initiated many legal challenges to the Victoria Government while imprisoned.
-Knight's challenges often concern events and occurrences arising during his imprisonment and his dissatisfaction with prison management and prison discipline.
-He has spent twelve years of his sentence in high-security management facilities.
+During his imprisonment, Knight initiated many legal challenges to the Victorian government, and several proceedings against the ACT and Commonwealth governments.
+Knight's challenges concerned events and occurrences arising during his imprisonment and his dissatisfaction with prison management and prison discipline; and included his treatment as a cadet whilst at Duntroon.
+In 2016, the Victorian Supreme Court declared Knight as a vexatious litigant for life.

-Sentence
+Sentence and non-parole period

-On the 20th anniversary of the Hoddle Street massacre, the judge who sentenced Knight, Professor George Hampel, stood by the sentence he gave him.
+In 2007, on the twentieth anniversary of the Hoddle Street massacre, the sentencing judge, Professor George Hampel, affirmed the extent of Knight's sentence.

-Shortly before Knight became eligible for parole in 2014, the Victorian Parliament passed the Corrections Amendment (Parole) Act 2014 (Vic), which amended the Corrections Act 1986 (Vic) to prevent the parole board from ordering Knight's release "unless satisfied, amongst other things, that Mr Knight is in imminent danger of dying or is seriously incapacitated and that, as a result, he no longer has the physical ability to do harm to any person."
+On 2 April 2014, shortly before Knight became eligible for parole in May, the Victorian Parliament passed the Corrections Amendment (Parole) Act 2014 (Vic), which amended the Corrections Act 1986 (Vic) to prevent the parole board from ordering Knight's release "unless satisfied, amongst other things, that …Knight is in imminent danger of dying or is seriously incapacitated and that, as a result, he no longer has the physical ability to do harm to any person."
+In introducing the legislation, the Minister for Police and Emergency Services stated:

+"Julian Knight committed one of the most heinous crimes in the history of Victoria.
+Victorians can rightly expect that the government will do whatever we can to ensure… Knight is never released until he can do no harm… This bill means that… Knight will never be released except in very restrictive circumstances… The effect of these provisions are that… Knight will die in jail, or will be in such a condition on release that he will be a threat to no-one."